AIDELabAZ/ugra/README.md

 This README is for use by undergraduate research assistants working with the AIDE Lab at UA.

-Last update: January 2024.
+Last update: May 2024.
-This repo is a work in progress.
+This repo is a work under construction.

 For issues or concerns with this repo, please contact Anna Josephson (aljosephson@arziona.edu).